bytecodealliance/component-docs/component-model/src/reference/faq.md

 computations on a fixed set of primitive types (`i32`, `i64`, `f32`, `f64`), `v128`).
 The component model enables core components to interact with the "outside world" via a rich set of types ([WebAssembly Interface Types][wit]).

-Where as WebAssembly core components must find a way to represent higher level types with the primitives defined in an ad hoc manner, the Component Model presents a consistent way of representing complex types familiar in most high level languages.
+While WebAssembly core module *can* represent higher level types using the available primitives, every binary and platform may do so in an ad-hoc manner.
+The Component Model presents a consistent way of representing a rich set of types familiar in most high level languages that is consistent across binaries and platforms.

 The WebAssembly System Interface (WASI) is a *standardization* of the interfaces, functions and types that a system or platform can expose to a WebAssembly component.
 At a glance, many parts of WASI are UNIX-like,